- Topics: Entomology and Nematology | Ellis, James D | O'Malley, Michael K | Insects | 4H Entomology | Curricula

 Insects are important and interesting; they are the most successful group of all the animals.
-They are related to spiders, crabs, scorpions and other Arthropods, but one thing about them is different—most have wings (Figure 1).
+They are related to spiders, crabs, scorpions, and other Arthropods, but one thing about them is different—most have wings.

 The insects are the only class of arthropods that have developed wings.
 They are also the only animals other than birds and bats to have powered flight.

-By observing the picture of the robberfly (Figures 2 & 3), it is easy to see the three body parts that make up an insect.
+By observing the picture of the robber fly (Figures 2 and 3), it is easy to see the three body parts that make up an insect.
 The first region is the head.
-Insect heads have some of the features of human heads, with a few extras too.
+Insect heads have all the features of human heads, with a few extras, too.
 The second part of the insect is the thorax.
-Its main function is locomotion as the legs and wings attach to the body at the thorax.
+Its main function is locomotion, since the legs and wings attach to the body at the thorax.
 Finally, the third body part is the abdomen, a multipurpose part that has different uses in different insects.

 The head has three main parts: the eyes, the antennae, and the mouthparts.